 The activity of the Company is mainly that of a significant holding and administrative company for its parent, Vesuvius plc.
 The interests of the Company and its parent are closely aligned and, as a listed company and parent of a Group of international companies (the "Group"), Vesuvius plc has ultimate responsibility for setting strategic and policy issues and is responsible for the Group's long-term success.
-In the 2021 Annual Report and Financial Statements of Vesuvius plc, the board of Vesuvius plc summarises the key actions taken throughout the Group in 2021 to engage with its stakeholders, including its employees, suppliers and customers, and describes the impact of the Group's operations on the community and the environment in accordance with the requirements of Section 172.
+In the 2020 Annual Report and Financial Statements of Vesuvius plc, the board of Vesuvius plc summarises the key actions taken throughout the Group in 2020 to engage with its stakeholders, including its employees, suppliers and customers, and describes the impact of the Group's operations on the community and the environment in accordance with the requirements of Section 172.

 In performance of their duties throughout the year the Directors took decisions to promote the success of the Company over the long term for the benefit of shareholders, had regard to their duties under Section 172 and remained cognisant of the need to act fairly between members of the Company and consider the potential impact on all stakeholders of the decisions it made.
-The interests of its employees are supported by the Group's employee engagement exercise, which canvasses the opinions of employees and precipitated a series of follow-up actions aimed at supporting employees and implementing change where appropriate.
+The interests of its employees were supported by the Group's inaugural employee engagement exercise, which canvassed the opinions of employees and precipitated a series of follow-up actions aimed at supporting employees and implementing change where appropriate.
 With regard to the Company's need to foster business relationships with suppliers, the Company continued to agree payment terms with its suppliers and sought to pay in accordance with those terms.
-As an office based Company the impact of the Group's environmental initiatives.
+As an office based Company the impact of the Company's operations on the environment is limited, but the Company recycled materials during the year and continues to support the Group's environmental initiatives.
 The Company also continued to focus on the desirability of maintaining a reputation for high standards of business conduct with all its stakeholders, with all employees required to comply with the Group's Code of Conduct which states that Vesuvius must maintain an unquestioned reputation for integrity.